Deri-Kurniawan/dikdok/README.md

 # Dik Dok App
-Dik Dok App is video reels app inspired from tiktok app.
-Dik Dok App builded using reactjs.
+is video reels app inspired from tiktok app and builded using reactjs.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).